 In May 2022, a putative securities class action complaint was filed in federal court in the United States by certain of our shareholders against us, certain of our current and former officers and directors, and our underwriters alleging violations of the Securities Act in connection with our IPO-related disclosures, and seeking unspecified damages.
-The lawsuit was captioned In re Riskified Ltd. Securities Litigation, 22 Civ.
+The lawsuit is captioned In re Riskified Ltd. Securities Litigation, 22 Civ.
 3545 (DLC) (S.D.N.Y.).
 Plaintiffs filed an amended complaint on September 15, 2022.
-We moved to dismiss the amended complaint on October 28, 2022.
-On June 2, 2023, the Court granted our motion to dismiss the complaint in its entirety, with prejudice.
-The deadline to appeal has passed and the judgment is now final.
+We moved to dismiss the amended complaint on October 28, 2022, and in response, on November 28, 2022, plaintiffs filed a second amended complaint.
+We moved to dismiss the second amended complaint on January 20, 2023.
+Plaintiffs filed a brief opposing our motion to dismiss on February 21, 2023, and briefing on the motion remains ongoing.
+We believe the lawsuit is without merit and intend to defend the case vigorously.
+As of the date hereof, we are unable to estimate a range of loss, if any, that could result were there to be an adverse final decision in this case and an estimated liability has not been recorded in our financial statements.

-Although claims are inherently unpredictable, we are currently not aware of any matters that, if determined adversely to us, would individually or taken together, have a material adverse effect on our business, financial position, results of operations, or cash flows.
+Although claims are inherently unpredictable, except as noted above, we are currently not aware of any matters that, if determined adversely to us, would individually or taken together, have a material adverse effect on our business, financial position, results of operations, or cash flows.